 Create positive affirmations if you have problems with the iliotibial band and tensor fasciae latae.
 Say things like 'I am safe and surrounded with Love,' 'It is safe to be me, I accept all my feelings,' 'I release all that is within me and surround myself with Love,' 'My feelings are here to guide me, and tell me of my inner state and I accept them without judgement.'
 Open your heart to your own particular body-mind-soul issues, creating your own personal health affirmations that may fit your life better.

 You may want to start with foam rolling the Iliopsoas or Piriformis first.
 It is very therapeutic to write down your feelings in a journal after doing the exercises.
 Do no judge any of these feelings, just notice them and stay aware.
+This is developing intuition with your foam roller!

 Always use your own body's intuition as you move and vary the foam roller exercises in whatever way that serves your body best!